 According to its earnings statement, loanDepot originated $33.4 billion through its retail channel and $8 billion through its partnership channel.
 The company’s purchase volume fell to $7.9 billion in the first quarter from $9.8 billion in the fourth quarter.
 Analysts asked about how the company would fare as interest rates climbed in the months ahead.

 Though margins and profits were down, Hsieh said they’re in a good place to capitalize.
 Competitors with less scale and less efficiency won’t be able to keep up, he said.
 They’ve built a top-10 wholesaler organically, are the largest joint venture new homebuilder lender in the country, and have top-class technology to land refi business, he said.

 “Now the pressure to margins and earnings will be evident, and this teeter-totter has been the same exact way for the 36 years that I’ve been in this business,” he said.
 “The lower the margin, the higher the opportunity for market penetration and market share.
 We also need to understand that we are in a whole new world here post Countrywide of 2008 and 2009.
-That company gave a 22% market share.
-We are now a top three overall as an 11-year-old company.
-And as the third retail-focused originator in the country, we have less than 3% market share.
-This is still very, very early in a baseball game of top of the second inning in this cycle.”
+That company [had] 22% market share.
+We are now top three overall as an 11-year-old company.
+And as the third [ranked] retail-focused originator in the country, we have less than 3% market share.
+This is still very, very early in a baseball game – top of the second inning in this cycle.”